tier4/scenario_simulator_v2/docs/design/ZeroMQ.md

 ## Sequence diagram

 The traffic simulator has a ZeroMQ client and the simple sensor simulator has a ZeroMQ server.
-Traffic simulator connects to `simulator` host (make sure that you have `simulator` host configured in `/etc/hosts` or the host name is resolvable in your environment).
 We use [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf) in order to serialize data.

 ```mermaid